Table of Contents

 w3m

-When I want to search google but don't like the idea to run a huge browser session just to lookup an answer in SO, then I use this.
+When I want to search Google but don’t like the idea of running a huge browser session just to look up an answer on StackOverflow, I use this.

 undo-tree